Death of Santiago Maldonado: The event

 Santiago Andrés Maldonado (born 25 July 1989) was a craftsman and tattoo artist from the town of Veinticinco de Mayo, province of Buenos Aires.
 A few months before his disappearance he had moved to El Bolsón, province of Río Negro, about 70 kilometers north of a Mapuche settlement named Cushamen.
-Maldonado supported the aboriginal communities in their land claims, but, according to his family, he had never before been politically active because "he does not believe in politics".
+Maldonado supported the aboriginal communities in their land claims, but, according to his family, he was not an "activist" or "militant".
+His brother and a friend have described him as an anarchist.

 The event took place on July 31 and August 1, 2017, at the Chubut Province.
 The location was the Pu Lof de la Resistencia of Cushamen, a mapuche establishment built in territories seized from the Italian clothing company Benetton Group by Facundo Jones Huala.
 Huala, member of the Resistencia Ancestral Mapuche group, was jailed because of the violent protest activities including destruction of properties that undertook in several locations, and members of the Pu Lof organized a picketing protest at the National Route 40, advocating for his liberation.
 The people in the demonstration were hooded, and had completely blocked the road with trees, stones and fire, thus not allowing any transit through the road.
 The protest was carried out by eight people, Santiago Maldonado among them.
 Judge Guido Otranto instructed the Argentine National Gendarmerie to clear the blockade and disperse the protesters, who escaped.
 The judge had also instructed them to use minimal violence, and film the operation on video.

 The protesters tried to block the road again some hours later, on August 1.
 The protesters reacted violently to the Gendarmerie this time, and attacked them with stones.
 Commander Juan Pablo Escola reported that two gendarmes were gravely injured in their faces during the attack.
 He sent a group of 30 gendarmes to the Pu Lof.
 Although he did not have a judicial warrant to do so, he considered that the attack could be considered as in flagrante delicto, which would have allowed to skip that requirement.

 Some protesters attempted to escape by swimming across the Chubut River, and others tried to hide in a forest next to the river.
 Maldonado didn't know how to swim.
 The whereabouts of Santiago Maldonado were unknown after that point.